Broccoli-Unchained/BROCU-miner/README.md

 ---------------

-NOTE: The web3provider need not be a provider like infra or alchemy, it can also be almost any public rpc node such as Public Node or MeowRPC.
+NOTE: The web3provider need not be a provider like infra or alchemy, it can also be almost any public rpc node such as [PublicNode](https://www.publicnode.com) or [MeowRPC](https://meowrpc.com).
 Just make sure your rate-limit is sufficient.
 With that said you may be better off running your own node.

 ### Getting Started
 1. Install NodeJS v10